 Fundamentals of oxy-acetylene welding with carbon steel and aluminum, as well as brazing and braze welding with carbon steel; soldering with stainless steel, and carbon steel; Gas Tungsten Arc Welding (GTAW) with aluminum, stainless steel, and carbon steel.
 Practical knowledge of safety in the use and handling of the equipment and compressed gases will be stressed throughout the quarter.
+This course is FAA approved under 14 CFR Part 147.

-WLD 110 Welding Theory I
+110 Welding Theory I WLD (55/0)